cobryan05/Yolo2Mqtt/README.md

 Note: This is meant to be used with a custom-trained YOLOv5 model.
 The default configuration will download the base yolov5 model, and the example interactions are some nonsense made with default labels.
 Any useful interactions will require a custom model.

+## CUDA GPU acceleration

+To enable CUDA acceleration (assuming CUDA is already working on your system):
+    * At the top of the Dockerfile change the FROM: image to the -cuda variant (then rebuild the image)
+    * In the docker-compose.yml uncomment the 'deploy' block to pass the GPU to Docker
+    * In the config.yml switch the 'yolo: device:' setting to 'cuda'

 ## RTSP Proxy